mykter/prisma-cloud-pipeline/README.md

 The rules under `vulnerabilities` and `complianceIssues` must include either a `vulnFilter` or a `complianceFilter` respectively, and both can optionally include a `containerFilter`.
-If a `containerFilter` is not specified, then such a rule matches _every_ occurence of a matching vulnerability or compliance issue, wherever it is found.
+If a `containerFilter` is not specified, then such a rule matches _every_ occurrence of a matching vulnerability or compliance issue, wherever it is found.
 If a `containerFilter` is specified, then the rule will only exclude findings from those containers that match.

+Any rule can have an `expires` key; this tells the tool to ignore the rule after it has expired.
+This is useful for when you have fixed an issue, but the fix hasn't propagated across the whole system yet (or across any of it) - you want to temporarily ignore that finding, on the assumption that it is going to go away shortly.
+Once the rule expires, if the finding is still present then you will be notified - apparently the fix didn't work or took longer than you expected to propagate.

 ### Writing Filters